 \section{Abstract}

 Within a few years of its introduction, QUIC has gained traction: a~significant chunk of traffic is now delivered over QUIC.
-The networking community is actively engaged in debating the fairness, performance, and applicability of QUIC for various use cases, but these debates are centered around a narrow, common theme: how does the new \stress{reliable} transport built on top of UDP fare in different scenarios?
-Support for unreliable delivery in QUIC remains largely unexplored.
+The networking community is actively engaged in debating the fairness, performance, and applicability of QUIC for various use cases, but these debates are centered around a narrow, common theme: how does the new reliable transport built on top of UDP fare in different scenarios?
+Evaluation of unreliable delivery in QUIC remains largely unexplored.

-The option for delivering content unreliably, as in a best-effort model, deserves the QUIC designers' and community's attention.
-We propose extending QUIC to support unreliable streams and present a simple approach for implementation.
-We discuss a simple use case of video streaming---an application that dominates the overall Internet traffic---that can leverage the unreliable streams and potentially bring immense benefits to network operators and content providers.
-To this end, we present a prototype implementation that, by using both the reliable and unreliable streams in QUIC, outperforms both TCP and QUIC in our evaluations.
+The option for delivering content unreliably, as in a best-effort model, deserves the QUIC designers' and the QUIC community's attention.
+We propose extending QUIC to support unreliable streams and discuss a simple use case of video streaming---an application that dominates the overall Internet traffic---that can leverage the unreliable streams and potentially bring immense benefits to network operators and content providers.
+We demonstrate, using controlled-environment trials, how to combine reliable and unreliable streams to outperform TCP and QUIC in video streaming.